awsdocs/aws-dms-user-guide/doc_source/CHAP_Monitoring.md

 **CDCChangesMemoryTarget**
 Amount of rows accumulating in a memory and waiting to be committed to the target\.
 You can view this metric together with CDCChangesDiskTarget\.

 **CDCChangesDiskSource**
 Amount of rows accumulating on disk and waiting to be committed from the source\.
 You can view this metric together with CDCChangesMemorySource\.

+**CDCChangesDiskTarget**
+Amount of rows accumulating on disk and waiting to be committed to the target\.
+You can view this metric together with CDCChangesMemoryTarget\.

+**CDCChangesDiskSource**
+Amount of rows accumulating on disk and waiting to be committed from the source\.
+You can view this metric together with CDCChangesMemorySource\.